MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/France/how-to-set-up-payment-statuses.md

 ---
-    title: How to Set Up Payment Statuses in France
+    title: How to Set Up Payment Statuses (France)
-    description: To use payment management, you must set up payment statuses to define payment document progress levels.
-You must define a set of statuses for each payment class.
+    description: To use payment management, you must set up payment statuses to define payment document progress levels and statuses for each payment class.

     documentationcenter: ''
     author: SorenGP